kristenjernigan/kj-liatest/DITAP Course/Self Paced Learning/Module 1/Sprint 2.md

 **Playbook integration:** Federal teams use HCD to **guide direction** and DevSecOps to **power execution**, ensuring that services are aligned with user needs while being scalable and secure.

 ---
+### Knowledge check:

+Prompt: You’re working with a federal team building a new mobile app for Veterans to track their healthcare appointments.

+✅ Question 1

+Which approach should you prioritize first?
+ \[ \] Use DevSecOps to begin coding and automating deployments immediately.

+ \[ \] Apply HCD practices to understand Veteran needs and gather early feedback. (correct)

+ \[ \] Begin procurement for security and operations tools.

+\*\*Feedback (Correct):\*\*

+✅ Correct\!
+Applying Human-Centered Design (HCD) first helps you understand Veteran needs before building.
+This ensures you’re solving the right problems.
+DevSecOps and procurement can follow once the team knows what to build and why.

+Feedback (Incorrect):

+❌  Not quite, understanding user needs through HCD should come first.
+DevSecOps supports the delivery once the team knows what to build and why.

 ## Digital Service Delivery Providers - Sources of Supply